Wheelock (brand): Series AS

 In 1995, Wheelock introduced the AS, a combination horn and strobe.
 The AS was first created with a vertical position strobe on the right side of the horn, except for 110 candela models, which used a horizontal strobe.
-In 1998 when the NS was introduced, the strobe on all AS models was moved above the horn horizontally regardless of how many candelas it is, like most other current Wheelock strobes for better light output; additionally, a Code 3 horn was added to the AS during the 1998 update.
-In March 2010, the AS was discontinued, but its weatherproof variant (ASWP) is still being manufactured as of 2021.
+In 1997 when the NS was introduced, the strobe on all AS models was moved to the horizontal position.
+Additionally, Code 3 horn was added to the AS in 1998.
+In March 2010, the AS was discontinued, but its weatherproof variant (ASWP) is still being manufactured as of 2024.

 Series NS

-In 1998, Wheelock released the NS series.
+In 1997, Wheelock released the NS series.
 The NS is similar to the AS, except the design is much less boxy, and the piezoelectric speaker disc is slightly visible through the grill which also has an updated horn.
 It uses a strobe similar to the RSS line.
 This series has been discontinued since March 2010, and has been replaced by the Exceder series.

 Series RSS

 The RSS strobe replaced the vertical LSM, RS and Syncable SR strobe series, since a horizontal strobe allows for greater coverage.
 They also introduced the RSSP, a retrofit plate which allows the easy addition of a strobe to older electromechanical horns and bells.

-On June 25, 2021, Eaton announced that they would discontinute the indoor RSS series.
-It was discontinued on December 31, 2021.
+On June 25, 2021, Eaton announced that they would discontinute the indoor RSS series and it was discontinued on December 31, 2021.

 Series E

 Z-Series

 In 2006, Wheelock introduced the ZNS, ZRS, and ZNH horn/strobes, remote strobes, and remote horns.
 The ZNS has the same horn circuitry as the NS.
 The ZNS and ZRS features a "snap-on" mounting system, which allows the base to be installed before the horn is attached.
-The Z-series has been discontinued since March 2010, with its successor being the Exceeder.
-However, this lineup is still being produced exclusively for Siemens AG, under the ZR and ZN series.
+The Z-series has been discontinued since March 2010, with its successor being the Exceder.
+However, this lineup was produced exclusively for Siemens AG, under the ZH and ZR series until April 2024.